jdamboeck/preview-maker/README.md

-# Kimono Textile Analyzer
+# Preview Maker

-A GTK-based application for analyzing kimono textiles using Google's Gemini AI API.
-The tool finds the most interesting textile parts in kimono images and creates a zoomed-in circular highlight.
+A GTK-based application for analyzing images using Google's Gemini AI API.
+The tool finds the most interesting details in images and creates a zoomed-in circular highlight.

 ## Features

 - Drag and drop interface for images or folders
-- AI-powered detection of interesting textile patterns
+- AI-powered detection of interesting details and patterns
 - Creates a circular highlight overlay on the original image
 - Shows a zoomed-in view of the detected interesting part
 - Configurable parameters via TOML configuration file